jinbeniyama/smfl/README.md

 [Document in Japanese](http://www.ioa.s.u-tokyo.ac.jp/~beniyama/pdf/DAMIT_JB.pdf)

 ## Overview
-Do shape modeling of minor bodied from lightcurves.
+Do shape modeling of minor bodies from lightcurves.
 All what needed in this script is a text file with `time (jd)` and `flux` (and `fluxerr`).
 After procedures 1 to 8, shape model can be created with an arbitrary software.